patrickbucher/programming-in-haskell/02-first-steps.md

 ## Exercises

+Ex.
 1) Work through the examples from this chapter using GHCi.

 ...

+Ex.
 2) Parenthesise the following nuemric expressions:

     2^3*4    (2^3)*4
     2*3+4*5  (2*3)+(4*5)
     2+3*4^5  2+(3*(4^5))

+Ex.
 3) The script below contains three syntactic errors.
 Correct these errors and then check that your script works properly using GHCi.

     N = a `div` length xs